SwisscoastAG/HLiquity/README.md

 ### Liquidation gas costs

-Currently, mass liquidations performed via the above functions cost 60-65k gas per trove.
-Thus the system can liquidate up to a maximum of 95-105 troves in a single transaction.
+The system can liquidate up to a maximum of 95-105 troves in a single transaction.

 ### Liquidation Logic